What Colours Can Be Washed Together? (laundry colour guide)

 Make sure to wash heavily-soiled fabrics in a separate load or better yet, pre-treat any stains using products such as a commercial stain remover before putting them in the washer.

-• Helps prevent colour transfer in your wash, keeping your colours vibrant & safe
+- Helps prevent colour transfer in your wash, keeping your clothes vibrant and safe

 Thick And Heavy Fabrics